Fresh Stone Crab? How to Tell & Why It's Important

 - Florida regulates stone crab fishing practices, limiting the season from October to May.

 How Can You Tell If Your Stone Crabs Are Fresh or Frozen?
+How do you tell if your Crab is Good or Bad?

 You can often tell if the crabs are fresh or frozen by examining the claw's sheen.
 If it is shiny, then it is likely a fresh Florida stone crab.
-Another key indicator is the texture of the crab meat.
+Another key indicator is the texture of the meat.
 A fresh-cooked stone crab claw is tender and juicy but not slimy to the touch.
 Frozen crabs tend to have dry meat that sticks to the shell.

 At Billy's Stone Crab, we own and operate more than 40 boats to supply our fish houses with stone crab, fish, and lobster each day.
 We have two Florida Keys fish houses located in Summerland Key and Marathon, FL, to supply our eatery with the best quality seafood available.
 Our restaurant managers never have to question the freshness of our crabs, as we are the fisher, producer, and end-user of the product.
 We know our stone crabs are fresh because we catch them ourselves!